NI-Measurement-Plug-Ins/pmic-labview/docs/measurements/common/parameters-def.md

 3. Probe attenuation:
    Specifies probe attenuation value of scope instrument.

+## Known Issues

+1. The index of Array controls in “Measurement Configuration.ctl” should be less than 16.
+The data won’t be passed properly if the index is >=16.  [grpc-labview issue](https://github.com/ni/grpc-labview/issues/351)
+2. When Copying the configuration from InstrumentStudio to TestStand, ‘Inf’ value is not passed properly, it is copied as 8 to TestStand.

 ## Tips

 1. To perform the measurements with larger sweep points, increase the 'Timeout' value of 'Wait For Event With Channels' VI.